 | More details | Full specifications |

-It delivers top-tier performance powered by the Snapdragon 8 Elite chip that handles even the most demanding games and heavy multitasking with total ease.
-The 8.8-inch 3K screen with 165Hz refresh rate makes everything look incredibly smooth and responsive, while the large 9000mAh battery and 68W fast charging mean you spend less time waiting and more time playing.
-It also features immersive haptics, great sound quality and a lightweight design perfect for long sessions, offering excellent value for money at around ₱27,499.
+It brings top‑level performance thanks to the Snapdragon 8 Elite chip.
+It runs even the heaviest games and handles heavy multitasking really smoothly.
+The 8.8‑inch 3K screen with 165Hz refresh rate makes everything look super sharp, fluid, and responsive.
+It also packs a huge 9000mAh battery plus 68W fast charging so you spend less time plugged in and more time playing.
+You also get immersive haptics, great sound quality, and a lightweight build that feels good even during long gaming sessions.
+All this makes it really great value at roughly ₱27,499.

 The Xiaomi Pad mini is a compact yet versatile tablet perfect for daily use, entertainment and light gaming in the Philippines.
 It runs on a reliable Mediatek Dimensity 9400+ processor, paired with up to 12GB RAM and 256GB storage for smooth performance even when multitasking or using multiple apps.